-While a foam roller is great, it’s hard to beat the healing power of a massage.
-Over the past 5 or so years, percussive therapy has changed how gym-goers and physical therapists treat these pains and relieve the buildup of lactic acid or help treat chronic pain.
+While foam rollers are great, it’s hard to beat the healing power of a massage.
+Over the past 5 or so years, percussive therapy has changed how gym-goers and physical therapists treat soreness and chronic pain and relieve the buildup of lactic acid.

-Best of all, percussion massagers (aka massage guns) are a portable, powerful, one-time investment.
-Through hours of research and months of testing, we’ve found the best massagers on the market.
+Best of all, quality percussion massagers (aka massage guns) are a portable, powerful, one-time investment.
+Through hours of research and months of testing, we’ve narrowed down the best percussion massagers on the market.
 If you’ve yet to try one, this is a great place to start.
 Our buyer’s guide and FAQ section have everything you need to make an informed decision.

 Scroll through to see all of our recommended buys or jump to the category you’re looking for: